 (1) The tier 1 leverage regulatory minimum and well-capitalized minimum ratios for banks is 4% and 5%, respectively.
 As of December 31, 2015 our subsidiary bank was subject to separate tier 1 leverage requirements that we had committed to with the Federal Reserve Board and Utah Department of Financial Institutions.
-Our commitments with the Federal Reserve Board and Utah Department of Financial Institutions.
-Our commitments with the Federal Reserve Board and Utah Department of Financial Institutions.
+Our commitments with the Federal Reserve Board and Utah Department of Financial Institutions lapsed in November 2016.